pemywei/MSC-NMT/README.md

-# MSC-NMT
-Code and materials for Multiscale Collaboration Deep Models for Neural Machine Translation

-\emph{Code will be publicly avaliable at soon.}
+Code will be publicly avaliable at soon.